Is your superannuation with QSuper? You may have been unfairly overcharged.

 This means that either way, there are no out-of-pocket costs to you.

-If you would like to read about the costs in more detail, please see paragraphs [19]-[28] of the opt out notice.
+If you would like to read about the costs in more detail, please see paragraphs [33]-[41] of the Settlement Notice.

 Am I still eligible if I no longer have a superannuation account with QSuper?

-If you held a Qsuper superannuation account in May 2016, or received a payment after 1 July 2016 from a deceased Fund Member or a former spouse who was a Fund Member (pursuant to an order or settlement in a Family Law Act 1975 (Cth) proceeding), you may be entitled to compensation.
+If you held a QSuper superannuation account in May 2016 and were eligible for Standard (and under 39 years of age), White Collar, or Professional rates (a Fund Member), or received a payment after 1 July 2016 from a deceased Fund Member or a former spouse who was a Fund Member (pursuant to an order or settlement in a Family Law Act 1975 (Cth) proceeding), you may be entitled to compensation.

 In order to potentially recoup any financial loss you have suffered, you are encouraged to register in the QSuper Class Action.